EssenceSentry/awesome-web-resources/README.md

 - [Heroku](https://dashboard.heroku.com/apps)

-- [Sign in | BigML.com](https://bigml.com/dashboard/sources) – BigML.com is a consumable, programmable, and scalable Machine Learning platform that makes it easy to solve and automate Classification, Regression, Time Series Forecasting, Cluster Analysis, Anomaly Detection, Association Discovery, Topic Modeling, and Principal Component Analysis tasks.
+- [BigML.com](https://bigml.com/dashboard/sources) – BigML.com is a consumable, programmable, and scalable Machine Learning platform that makes it easy to solve and automate Classification, Regression, Time Series Forecasting, Cluster Analysis, Anomaly Detection, Association Discovery, Topic Modeling, and Principal Component Analysis tasks.
 BigML is helping thousands of analysts, software developers, and scientists around the world seamlessly transform their data into actionable models that are used to make predictions through remote services or locally, by exporting and embedding models into applications.

 - [Travis CI – Test and Deploy with Confidence](https://travis-ci.com/account/repositories)